chad-autry/client-auth-jwt/README.md

     * The redirectURL is expected to embed the token in the response body
     * Must be on same domain as page orgin
     * No plan yet for how to link accounts
+* There is no compiled version of auth-jwt, make sure it is not excluded from your own app's build/minification
 * Removed redundant methods

 ## Useage